-Could this plastic-eating enzyme be the miracle solution to our plastic problem?
+Could these plastic-eating enzymes be the miracle solution to our plastic problem?

 Like some other new recycling technology, using enzymes has advantages over traditional methods of shredding up old products.
 The plastic doesn’t have to be clean, and can be broken down completely.
 “We take these plastics back down to some of their precursor components, and then they are maybe in a better position then to be reused and reincorporated into new materials,” Hallinan says.
 Creating precursors for making plastic, rather than recycling whole plastic into a lower-grade material, might incentivize more recycling because there’s a better market for the final product.
 “There might be more economic appetite, more industrial appetite, for those types of materials.”

 Even more interesting is the possibility that optimized plastic-eating enzymes could be used in the environment at large, not just in recycling facilities.
+While the solution to the overall problem of plastic waste starts with design, and probably eliminating single-use plastic items completely, we also need to find ways to deal with all of the plastic that’s already been thrown out.
 The majority of plastic never makes it into the recycling stream—and we’re now seeing the consequences, from microplastics in Arctic snow to plastic in children’s bodies.
 Working in the environment is a more complicated proposition, as the team would have to prove that it can happen without any negative consequences and get regulatory approval.

-“That’s the type of solution which is going to take a much longer time, because it’s not just about, technically, does this work?”
+“That’s the type of solution which is going to take a much longer time, because it’s not just about technically does this work?”
 Hallinan says.
 “Does this work in a way which makes economic sense, which fits with regulatory concerns?
 And you don’t want to start degrading plastics which are important to people—you don’t want your bottles of shampoo in Walmart to start degrading because this bacteria is now everywhere.”

 The team is currently studying the full range of possible solutions, and then will choose a strategy; some approaches might be technically feasible but not economically viable.
 They’ll also decide on the best business approach.
 Hitachi—better known for making things like power tools and construction equipment—might develop the technology or could potentially become an end user of it.
 “They have a recognition that they’ve got a responsibility to both their customers and also to the planet in general to ensure that what they’re developing and the products they make for the planet are good for the planet, in the long run,” says Hallinan.